Jimmy Heung

 Jimmy Heung Wah-sing (c.
 1950 – 20 November 2014) was a Hong Kong film producer, director, and presenter.
 He was the younger brother of film producer/presenter Charles Heung.

 Career

 Charles and Jimmy Heung were often hailed as two of Hong Kong's most successful presenters/producers, and one of the most controversial due to his family's triad background.
-Heung is widely suspected of ties to one of Hong Kong's largest and most powerful organized crime groups, the Sun Yee On Triad.
+Heung is widely suspected of ties to one of Hong Kong's largest and most powerful organized crime groups, the Sun Yee On triad.
 His father, Heung Chin, founded the Sun Yee On in 1919.

 The two became partners in the formation of Win's Entertainment Ltd., however the partnership ended in 1992, as Charles felt that Jimmy's style of negotiating business too closely resembled that of a triad member.
-Following the partnership split between Charles and Jimmy, Win's Entertainment Ltd. later became a subsidiary for Charles' production company China Star Entertainment Group, which he formed in 1992.
+Following the partnership split between Charles and Jimmy, Win's Entertainment Ltd. later became a subsidiary for Charles's production company China Star Entertainment Group, which he formed in 1992.